Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 ## Edit the price of an offer

 You can manually change the price of an offer in your bill list, for example, if a price is incorrect in the system.
 If you enter a changed price for an offer, you will not be able to apply an additional single discount to that offer.
 The discount field will be locked.
+The modified price is related to each item of the offer entry in the bill list.
+That means, if the quantity of an offer in the bill list is greater than one, the modified price is applied to each item of this entry.

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- At least one offer is added to the bill list, see [Record the sales](./02_SelectOffer.md).
+- At least one offer is added to the bill list, see [Record a purchase](./02_SelectOffer.md).

 #### Procedure